 Education: High school diploma or equivalent.

-Computer Skills: Proficient with Microsoft Office suite, including Word, Excel and Powerpoint.
+Computer Skills: Proficient in Microsoft Outlook, Word, Excel, and PowerPoint.

-Security Clearance: Must currently possess a security clearance of ?Secret? or above.
+Security Clearance: Must currently possess a security clearance of "Secret" or higher.

 DUTIES AND RESPONSIBILITIES

 - Perform academic instruction and/or remedial training/make-up training for students using Instructor/Lesson guides as required by applicable syllabi or training plans.

 - Prepare classroom for instruction and distribute any lesson-related student materials.

 - Coordinate and conduct aircraft preflight training required to support the syllabi.

 - Review desired learning objectives with students in preparation for examinations/evaluations.

 - Manage academic programs to comply with AFRs, AFIs and other publications.

 - Maintain production folders for each course taught.